garrandall/popular-music-data/tracks/-i-know--i-m-losing-you-rare-earth.md

 'Cause that face doesn't belong to me
 It's all over your face
 Someone's takin' my place
-Ooh baby, I'm losing you
+Oh baby, I'm losing you
 You try hard to hide
 The emptiness you feel inside
-Ooh babe, I'm losing you
+Oh babe, I'm losing you

 I can't bear the thought of losing you